Inference with non-probability survey samples

 – anumeric vector

-of estimated propensity scores for non-probability sample.weights
+of estimated propensity scores for probability and non-probability samplecase_weights

 – avector

-of estimated weights for non-probability sample.control
+of inverse probability weights for non-probability sample (if applicable)control

 – alist